 4 – Don’t forget the towels and sunscreen.

 Don’t forget to bring your own towels.
 If you need towels, you will have to rent them and there is no return deposit when you turn the towels back in.
 The towels are also much smaller and thinner than the average towel or beach towel would be, so you would be much happier with your own towels.
-The towel rentals run $2 per towel to use them for the day.
+However, you can rent a towel for a small fee.
 Also, don’t forget the sunscreen!
 You can buy it there at the park if you need it, and you will definitely need it.
 The Florida sun is much warmer than the sun is at many other places and you can burn easily.
-You also have to be sure to apply the sunscreen every hour or two as it wears off after a little while.
+You also have to be sure to apply sunscreen every hour or two as it wears off after a little while.

 3 – Water tubes and life vests are free to use.